Percy Pardiwala, Sr. Adv., & Madhur Aggarwal, A.Rs for the Assessee. A. Mohan, CIT D.R for the Revenue.

 The learned CIT has further failed to appreciate the fact that the Appellant has not furnished inaccurate particulars of income in its Return of Income.
 The Appellant craves leaves to add, alter, amend or vary from the above grounds of appeal at or before the time of hearing.”

 12. Briefly stated, the assessee company had e-filed its return of income for A.Y 2011-12 on 29.11.2011, declaring a total loss of Rs.
-105,77,29,782/- In the return of income the assessee had claimed deduction u/s 10B of 145,90,88,649/-.
-The return of income filed by the assessee was processed as such u/s 143(1) of the Act.
-Thereafter, the case of the assessee was selected for scrutiny assessment u/s 143(2) of the Act.
-As the assessee had during the year entered into international transactions with its Associate Enterprises (AEs),therefore a reference u/s 92C(1) of the Act was made to the JCIT(Transfer Pricing)-4(1), Mumbai (hereinafter referred to as “TPO”), for determining the arm‟s length price (“ALP”) of such transactions.
-The TPO passed an order u/s 92CA(3), dated 30.01.2015, wherein he proposed a Transfer Pricing adjustment of Rs.
+105,77,29,782/- In the return of income the assessee had claimed deduction u/s 10B (of Income Tax Act, 1961) of 145,90,88,649/-.
+The return of income filed by the assessee was processed as such u/s 143(1) (of Income Tax Act, 1961).
+Thereafter, the case of the assessee was selected for scrutiny assessment u/s 143(2) (of Income Tax Act, 1961).
+As the assessee had during the year entered into international transactions with its Associate Enterprises (AEs),therefore a reference u/s 92C(1) (of Income Tax Act, 1961) was made to the JCIT(Transfer Pricing)-4(1), Mumbai (hereinafter referred to as “TPO”), for determining the arm‟s length price (“ALP”) of such transactions.
+The TPO passed an order u/s 92CA(3) (of Income Tax Act, 1961), dated 30.01.2015, wherein he proposed a Transfer Pricing adjustment of Rs.
 231,97,25,209/-.
-After receiving the order passed by the TPO u/s 92CA(3) of the Act, dated 30.01.2013, the A.O passed a draft assessment order u/s 143(3) r.w.s 144C(1) of the Act, dated 02.03.2015, wherein he proposed an addition of Rs.
+After receiving the order passed by the TPO u/s 92CA(3) (of Income Tax Act, 1961), dated 30.01.2013, the A.O passed a draft assessment order u/s 143(3) (of Income Tax Act, 1961) r.w.s 144C(1) (of Income Tax Act, 1961), dated 02.03.2015, wherein he proposed an addition of Rs.
 288,51,96,019/-.
-Since the assessee company during the year had suffered an overall loss, therefore, the A.O in the draft assessment order inter alia proposed to disallow the assessee‟s claim for deduction u/s 10B of the Act.
+Since the assessee company during the year had suffered an overall loss, therefore, the A.O in the draft assessment order inter alia proposed to disallow the assessee‟s claim for deduction u/s 10B (of Income Tax Act, 1961).
 Aggrieved, the assessee filed objections with the Dispute Resolution Panel-2, Mumbai.

-13. The DRP vide its directions u/s 144C(5), dated 29.12.2015 disposed off the objections of the assessee.
-Observing, that the Hon‟ble High Court of Bombay in the case of CIT Vs. Schmetz India (P) Ltd. (2012) 254 CTR 504 (Bom), had held, that where an ineligible unit suffers a loss and an eligible unit enjoys profit, the deduction u/s 10A was to be computed without setting off of the profit of the eligible units against the losses of the undertakings ineligible for such deduction, the DRP directed the A.O to allow the assessee‟s claim for deduction u/ss.
+13. The DRP vide its directions u/s 144C(5) (of Income Tax Act, 1961), dated 29.12.2015 disposed off the objections of the assessee.
+Observing, that the Hon‟ble High Court of Bombay in the case of CIT Vs. Schmetz India (P) Ltd. (2012) 254 CTR 504 (Bom), had held, that where an ineligible unit suffers a loss and an eligible unit enjoys profit, the deduction u/s 10A (of Income Tax Act, 1961) was to be computed without setting off of the profit of the eligible units against the losses of the undertakings ineligible for such deduction, the DRP directed the A.O to allow the assessee‟s claim for deduction u/ss.
 10A and 10B without adjusting the losses of the ineligible undertaking.
-The A.O on receipt of the order passed by the DRP u/s 144C(5), dated 29.12.2015, therein passed the final assessment order u/s 143(3) r.w.s 144C(13), dated 26.02.2016 and assessed the current year loss of the assessee company at Rs.
-Nil under the normal provisions and at Rs. (-) 347,33,52,508/- u/s 115JB of the Act.
+The A.O on receipt of the order passed by the DRP u/s 144C(5) (of Income Tax Act, 1961), dated 29.12.2015, therein passed the final assessment order u/s 143(3) (of Income Tax Act, 1961) r.w.s 144C(13) (of Income Tax Act, 1961), dated 26.02.2016 and assessed the current year loss of the assessee company at Rs.
+Nil under the normal provisions and at Rs. (-) 347,33,52,508/- u/s 115JB (of Income Tax Act, 1961).

 16. Aggrieved, the assessee has challenged the order passed by the CIT in appeal before us.
 It was submitted by the ld.
-Authorised Representatives for both the parties that the issue involved in the present appeal, in so far it pertained to the entitlement of the assessee towards claim of deduction u/s 10B of the Act was concerned, was identical to that involved in its appeal for A.Y 2009-10 in ITA No. 3817/Mum/2017.
+Authorised Representatives for both the parties that the issue involved in the present appeal, in so far it pertained to the entitlement of the assessee towards claim of deduction u/s 10B (of Income Tax Act, 1961) was concerned, was identical to that involved in its appeal for A.Y 2009-10 in ITA No. 3817/Mum/2017.
 As the facts and the issue involved in the present appeal of the assessee for A.Y 2011-12 in ITA No. 2299/Mum/2018, remains the same, as was there before us in its appeal for A.Y 2009-10,therefore, our order passed while disposing off the appeal of the assessee for A.Y 2009-10 in ITA No. 3817/Mum/2017 shall apply mutatis mutandis for the purpose of disposal of the present appeal.

-17. Accordingly, the order passed by the CIT u/s 263, dated 02.02.2018 is „set aside‟,and the assessment order passed by the A.O u/s 143(3) r.w.s 144C(13), dated 26.02.2016, to the extent relatable to the issue under consideration is restored.
+17. Accordingly, the order passed by the CIT u/s 263 (of Income Tax Act, 1961), dated 02.02.2018 is „set aside‟,and the assessment order passed by the A.O u/s 143(3) (of Income Tax Act, 1961) r.w.s 144C(13) (of Income Tax Act, 1961), dated 26.02.2016, to the extent relatable to the issue under consideration is restored.

 18. Resultantly, the appeals of the assessee i.e ITA No. 3817/Mum/2012 for A.Y 2009-10 and ITA No. 2299/Mum/2018 for A.Y 2011-12 are allowed in terms of our aforesaid observations.